MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 After you have a build, create a release pipeline and select the **Azure App Service Deployment** template for your stage.
 This automatically adds the necessary tasks.
 Link the build as an artifact to this release pipeline.
 Save the pipeline and create a release to see it in action.
-Then read through the rest of this topic to learn some of the more common changes that people make to customize an Azure Web App deployment.
+Then read through the rest of this topic to learn some of the more common changes that people make to customize an Azure web app deployment.

 ---